cuba-platform/dashboard-addon/README.md

 }
 ```

-- add the not persistence entity class in the metadata.xml
+- Add the not persistent entity class in `metadata.xml`;
-- add the frame for editing in the web module, add one in the web-screens.xml.
-Example:
+- Add the frame for entity editing in the web module and register it in `web-screens.xml`.
+For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>